 Before we could cut off into the countryside, we needed to fill up the tanks.
 Phu led us into a real gas station and handled the fueling up while we shared a laugh of relief at each other for getting through the traffic in Hue, as our hearts were beating much quicker.

-Dart To The Countryside & Quaint Rural Fishing Villages
+3. The Countryside And Quaint Rural Fishing Villages

 Full of fuel and newly found confidence, we followed Phu down some gorgeous narrow dirt roads cutting through waterlogged rice paddies.

 Swerving left and right alongside fishing lakes and through rural villages, we began to relax as we were really getting the hang of this.

 Now, in place of motorbikes as potential hazards, we now had to look out for loose chickens, children and rogue goats.